Denial-of-service attack: Application front end hardware

 Application front-end hardware is intelligent hardware placed on the network before traffic reaches the servers.
-It can be used on networks in conjunction with routers and switches.
-Application front-end hardware analyzes data packets as they enter the system, and then identifies them as a priority, regular, or dangerous.
-There are more than 25 bandwidth management vendors.
+It can be used on networks in conjunction with routers and switches and as part of bandwidth management.
+Application front-end hardware analyzes data packets as they enter the network, and identifies and drops dangerous or suspicious flows.

-Application level Key Completion Indicators
+Application level key completion indicators

-Approaches to DDoS attacks against cloud-based applications may be based on an application layer analysis, indicating whether incoming bulk traffic is legitimate and thus triggering elasticity decisions without the economical implications of a DDoS attack.
-These approaches mainly rely on an identified path of value inside the application and monitor the progress of requests on this path, through markers called Key Completion Indicators.
+Approaches to detection of DDoS attacks against cloud-based applications may be based on an application layer analysis, indicating whether incoming bulk traffic is legitimate.
+These approaches mainly rely on an identified path of value inside the application and monitor the progress of requests on this path, through markers called key completion indicators.
 In essence, these techniques are statistical methods of assessing the behavior of incoming requests to detect if something unusual or abnormal is going on.
 An analogy is to a brick-and-mortar department store where customers spend, on average, a known percentage of their time on different activities such as picking up items and examining them, putting them back, filling a basket, waiting to pay, paying, and leaving.
-These high-level activities correspond to the Key Completion Indicators in service or site, and once normal behavior is determined, abnormal behavior can be identified.
 If a mob of customers arrived in the store and spent all their time picking up items and putting them back, but never made any purchases, this could be flagged as unusual behavior.

-The department store can attempt to adjust to periods of high activity by bringing in a reserve of employees at short notice.
-But if it did this routinely, were a mob to start showing up but never buying anything, this could ruin the store with the extra employee costs.
-Soon the store would identify the mob activity and scale back the number of employees, recognizing that the mob provides no profit and should not be served.
-While this may make it more difficult for legitimate customers to get served during the mob's presence, it saves the store from total ruin.

-In the case of elastic cloud services where a huge and abnormal additional workload may incur significant charges from the cloud service provider, this technique can be used to scale back or even stop the expansion of server availability to protect from economic loss.

 Blackholing and sinkholing

 With blackhole routing, all the traffic to the attacked DNS or IP address is sent to a black hole (null interface or a non-existent server).
 To be more efficient and avoid affecting network connectivity, it can be managed by the ISP.
 A DNS sinkhole routes traffic to a valid IP address which analyzes traffic and rejects bad packets.
-Sinkholing is not efficient for most severe attacks.
+Sinkholing may not be efficient for severe attacks.